NASA's Ingenuity helicopter makes maiden flight on Mars in a "Wright brothers moment"

 After overcoming an earlier software glitch, NASA's $80 million Ingenuity helicopter spun up its carbon-composite rotors and lifted off the dusty surface of Mars early Monday to become the first aircraft to fly on another planet, a "Wright brothers moment" that could pave the way to future interplanetary aircraft.

-With the Perseverance rover looking on from a safe distance, Ingenuity was programmed to climb 10 feet straight up, hover, turn in place and then land for a test flight spanning just 40 seconds or so.
+With the Perseverance rover looking on from a safe distance, Ingenuity climbed 10 feet straight up, hovered, turned in place and then landed to complete a test flight spanning just 40 seconds or so.

-JPL engineeer Håvard Grip reported Ingenuity "performed spin up, take off, climb, hover, descent, landing, touchdown and spin down.
-Altimeter data cnfirms that Ingenuity has performed the first flight of a powered aircraft on another planet!"
-The helicopter team burst into cheers and applause.
+"We can now say human beings have flown a rotorcraft on another planet!" an elated MiMi Aung, the Ingenuity project manager at NASA's Jet Propulsion Laboratory, told her socially distanced team.
+"We've been talking so long about our Wright brothers moment on Mars, and here it is.

-Initial images, including a short video, showed the small helicopter lifting off while a still image showed its shadow on the surface of Mars.
+"We don't know from history what Orville and Wilbur did after their first successful flight.
+I imagine the two brothers hugged each other.
+Well, I'm hugging you virtually right now. ...
+We together flew at Mars, and we together have our Wright brothers moment."

-Data confirming the historic flight reached Earth three hours after the flight, after relay through NASA's Mars Reconnaissance Orbiter.
+Data confirming the historic flight reached Earth three hours after the flight, relayed through NASA's Mars Reconnaissance Orbiter.
 Once on its way, the data took nearly 16 minutes to cross the 178-million-mile gulf between Mars and Earth.

-That's when engineers at NASA's Jet Propulsion Laboratory in Pasadena, California found out the helicopter took off as planned and carried out the first powered takeoff and landing on another world.
+The telemetry began showing up on computer screens at JPL just after 6:30 a.m.
+EDT.
+First, the team confirmed the data had made it back successfully.
+Then, peering intently at his display, JPL's "pilot," Håvard Grip, announced the results, confirming Ingenuity "performed spin up, take off, climb, hover, descent, landing, touchdown and spin down."

-If successful, larger, more sophisticated drones likely will be sent to Mars and elsewhere in the solar system to carry cameras and science instruments to locales that are not accessible to rovers or, eventually, astronauts.
+Based on the results of Ingenuity's mission, more sophisticated drones may eventually be sent to Mars and elsewhere in the solar system to carry cameras and science instruments to locales that are not accessible to rovers or, eventually, astronauts.

 Ingenuity was carried to Mars bolted to the belly of the Perseverance rover, which landed in Jezero Crater on February 18.
 The rover later dropped the helicopter to the surface and backed away to observe the first of up to five short test flights.